 Swipe4Free Marketing Tactics

 The Swipe4Free website goes to great lengths to explain how its cash discount pricing plan works, but it fails to highlight other details of its pricing.
-For instance, a calculator on the Swipe4Free website shows merchants how much they could save by replacing the current total amount of their monthly merchant statement with Swipe4Free’s $49.99 monthly fee and no other costs.
-However, this estimate does not factor in the company’s $119.99 annual PCI compliance fee, inactivity fees, equipment lease costs, or the company’s $0.10 per-transaction fee for EBT payments.
+For instance, a calculator on the Swipe4Free website shows businesses how much they could save by replacing the current total amount of their monthly merchant statement with Swipe4Free’s $49.99 monthly fee and no other costs.
+However, this estimate does not factor in the company’s $119.99 annual PCI compliance fee, inactivity fees, equipment lease costs, or the company’s $0.10 per transaction fee for EBT payments.

 A “B” For Now

 Swipe4Free’s affiliation with Merchant Industry, its organizational approach to sales, and the advertising language on its website are enough to lower its grade slightly in this section.
-However, the lack of merchant complaints that directly mention the company’s sales team has kept it at a “B” rating for now.
+However, the lack of client complaints that directly mention the company’s sales team has kept it at a “B” rating for now.
 If you suspect that Swipe4Free is charging you undisclosed fees, we recommend seeking a free third-party statement audit.